Sumister/youtube-clone/README.md

-This is a small Youtube clone type of project created by me using React.js
+This is a small Youtube clone type of project created by me using the below 1.React.js
+2. youtube API
+3. React router

 You can see this project live @ https://sumister.github.io/youtube-clone/